 F20-UVX with RP-1-UV probe

-Thousands of dielectric films are used in optics, semiconductors, and dozens of other industries, and Filmetrics® stocks dielectric measurement instruments that can measure virtually all of them.
-Here are some of the most common dielectrics:
+Thousands of dielectric films are used in optics, semiconductors, and dozens of other industries.
+The accurate measurement of dielectric films is critical.
+Filmetrics® stocks dielectric measurement instruments that can measure virtually all of them.
+Here are some of the most common dielectrics that can be characterized with a Filmetrics measurement system:

 Contact our thin-film experts to discuss your dielectric application.